samtsaihello/WebApp_G12/README.md

 # WebApp_G12

 ## Run Method
-In terminal you should follow the following instructions:
+In terminal you should follow the following instructions.
+You will need to open three terminals to run each function, including frontend, backend, and database.

 ### Run Frontend
+- Open the first terminal to run frontend
 ```bash
 cd frontend
 npm install